This post will teach you how to create and fund a Bitcoin account (wallet) in Nigeria.

 Yes, it is totally free, you can sign up with Binance for free.

-Yes, however, you must first sell your bitcoins for naira on a P2P platform.
+Yes, however, you must first sell your bitcoin for naira on a P2P platform.

-When you sell your bitcoins to someone, they will deposit the naira to your bank account.
+When you sell your bitcoin to someone, they will deposit the naira into your bank account.

 This tutorial will walk you through how to sell your Bitcoin for naira on Binance P2P.